Close Menu

 The following are some common treatment options for spinal stenosis:

-1. Physical Therapy: Exercises can improve muscle strength to the muscles that support the spine.
-Exercise can also improve balance.
-Improve your mobility to reduce your pain.
+1. Physical Therapy: Exercises can improve the muscles that support the spine.
+Exercise can also improve your balance.
+It can also improve your mobility and reduce your pain.

-2. Medications: Anti-inflammatory drugs, such as Ibuprofen, may relieve pain.
-Other medications such as muscle relaxers may also be given to you by the doctor to help with muscle spasms.
+2. Medications: Medications, such as Ibuprofen, may relieve pain.
+Your doctor may give you other medications such as muscle relaxers for muscle spasms.

-3. Steroid Injections: Steroid shots can be used to reduce inflammation and relieve pain.
-They are usually done by a doctor who uses an x-ray to guide the shot into the correct place on your back.
+3. Steroid Injections: Steroid shots can be used to reduce swelling and relieve pain.
+They are usually done by a doctor who uses an X-ray to guide the shot into the correct place in your back.

-4. Surgery: Surgery may relieve pressure on the affected nerves in your lumbar or cervical spine.
-The type of surgery will depend on the location and severity of the spinal stenosis.
+4. Surgery: Surgery may relieve pressure on the nerves in your low back or neck.
+The type of surgery will depend on the location of the spinal stenosis.

-It is important to consult with a doctor to determine the best treatment for your specific case of spinal stenosis.
+It is important to consult with a doctor to determine the best treatment for your specific case.

 IS SPINAL STENOSIS A DISABILITY?

-Spinal stenosis can be a painful condition if it is severe and affects your ability to perform daily activities.
-The Social Security Administration (SSA) has a set of rules for looking at SSDI and SSI spinal stenosis claims.
+Spinal stenosis can be painful if it is severe and affects your ability to perform daily activities.
+The Social Security Administration (SSA) has a set of rules for looking at SSDI and SSI claims.
 Their rules take into account how severe your medical condition is and how it impacts your ability to work.

-However, it is important to note that not everyone with spinal stenosis will be paid benefits.
+However, it is important to note that not everyone with spinal stenosis will receive benefits.
 The SSA looks at each case on an individual basis, because everyone is different.
-If you are experiencing symptoms of spinal stenosis that prevent you from working, then you should apply for SSDI and SSI benefits.
-Please remember, your symptoms must prevent you from working for 12 months or more in order to be paid benefits.
+If you are experiencing symptoms that prevent you from working, then you should apply for SSDI and SSI benefits.
+Please remember, your symptoms must prevent you from working for 12 months or more in order to receive benefits.

-It’s important to note that surgery is considered a last resort for spinal stenosis.
+It’s important to note that surgery is a last resort for spinal stenosis treatment.
 Most people with the condition are able to manage their symptoms without surgery.
 They manage their pain by doing physical therapy and taking medications.
 Surgery is done only if other treatments have not worked or if the spinal stenosis is going to cause loss of bowel or bladder control.

 SSA LISTING 1.16 FOR SPINAL STENOSIS

-1.16 Lumbar spinal stenosis resulting in compromise of the cauda equina, documented by A, B, C, and D:
+1.16 Lumbar spinal stenosis resulting in compromise of the cauda equina with A, B, C, and D:

 A. Symptoms of neurological compromise manifested as: